Home > XNA > XNA 3.0 Content Pipeline

 There’s 4 main components in the Content Pipeline: Importers, Processors, Writers, and Readers.
 Read the 2nd point to understand how they work together or go through the tutorial in my 1st point to get your hands dirty.
 The 3rd point is another tutorial to help you understand creating a new game asset from start to finish.

-1. Nick Gravelyn wrote a brief tutorial on using XML to describe content here.
-It uses the default Content Processor and Importer from XNA for XML and then it creates custom Readers and Writers.
+1. Nick Gravelyn wrote a brief tutorial on using XML to describe content.
+(Update: 11/9/10 Nick's links don't work) It uses the default Content Processor and Importer from XNA for XML and then it creates custom Readers and Writers.

 I followed along and got stuck on the project Reference part.
 There are two sets of references, one for the code and the other for the Content sub-folder in an XNA project.
 I didn’t realize it until I looked very closely at my project.
 Since I overlooked the Content references I got the following error while trying to build the CrateSprite XML asset.